emersonbbezerra/candyCostManager/README.md

 </p>

 <p align="center">
   <b>This is a personal project that I am developing for my wife, who owns a small bakery and works only to order.
-It's an API for registering ingredients and products it manufactures.
-It calculates the cost of a given recipe (cake, dessert, sweet, etc.) based on the ingredients and their respective quantities used in preparation.</b>
+It's an API for registering components and products it manufactures.
+It calculates the cost of a given recipe (cake, dessert, sweet, etc.) based on the components and their respective quantities used in preparation.</b>
 </p>

 <h2 id="started">🚀 Getting started</h2>